-SUMMARY: The U.S. Department of Energy ("DOE") announces the availability of the preliminary analysis it has conducted for purposes of evaluating the need for amended energy conservation standards for refrigerated bottled or canned beverage vending machines, which is set forth in the Department's preliminary technical support document ("TSD") for this rulemaking.
-DOE will hold a public meeting via webinar to discuss and receive comment on its preliminary analysis.
-The meeting will cover the analytical framework, models, and tools used to evaluate potential standards for this equipment; the results of preliminary analyses performed by DOE; the potential energy conservation standard levels derived from these analyses (if DOE determines that proposed amendments are necessary); and other relevant issues.
+SUMMARY: The U.S. Department of Energy ("DOE" or "the Department") announces the availability of the preliminary analysis it has conducted for purposes of evaluating the need for amended energy conservation standards for dehumidifiers, which is set forth in the Department's preliminary technical support document ("TSD") for this rulemaking.
+DOE will hold a public meeting via webinar to discuss and receive comment on the preliminary analysis.
+The meeting will cover the analytical framework, models, and tools used to evaluate potential standards; the results of preliminary analyses performed by DOE; the potential energy conservation standard levels derived from these analyses (if DOE determines that proposed amendments are necessary); and other relevant issues.
 In addition, DOE encourages written comments on these subjects.

+DATES:

-DATES: Comments: Written comments and information will be accepted on or before June 27, 2022.
+Comments: Written comments and information will be accepted on or before, August 22, 2022.

-Meeting: DOE will hold a webinar on Monday, May 23, 2022, from 1:00 p.m. to 4:00 p.m.
-See section IV, "Public Participation," for webinar registration information, participant instructions, and information about the capabilities available to webinar participants.
+Meeting: DOE will hold a webinar on Tuesday, July 19, 2022, from 1 p.m. to 4 p.m.
+See section IV, "Public Participation," for webinar registration information, participant instructions and information about the capabilities available to webinar participants.

-ADDRESSES: Interested persons are encouraged to submit comments using the Federal eRulemaking Portal at www.regulations.gov, under docket number EERE-2020-BT-STD-0014.
+ADDRESSES: Interested persons are encouraged to submit comments using the Federal eRulemaking Portal at www.regulations.gov, under docket number EERE-2019-BT-STD-0043.
 Follow the instructions for submitting comments.
-Alternatively, comments may be submitted by email to: BVM2020STD0014@ee.doe.gov.
-Include docket number EERE-2020-BT-STD-0014 in the subject line of the message.
+Alternatively, interested persons may submit comments, identified by docket number EERE-2019-BT-STD-0043 by any of the following methods: